kavishabhijeet/RAG_Pdf_Project/README.md

-# Medical PDF RAG Application (GenAI Project)
+# Medical PDF Question Answering System (RAG)

+## Project Overview

-This project is a Retrieval-Augmented Generation (RAG) application that allows users to ask questions from a medical book PDF using LLMs.
+This project is an AI-powered Question Answering system that allows users to upload medical PDF documents and ask questions in natural language.

-Built using:
-LangChain
-Mistral AI
-ChromaDB
-HuggingFace Embeddings
-Streamlit
+The system uses Retrieval-Augmented Generation (RAG) to provide accurate answers based only on the uploaded document content.

+This helps in quickly finding important information from lengthy medical PDFs.

 ---

 ## Features

-Upload medical knowledge into vector database
+* Upload medical PDF
-Ask questions in natural language
+* Ask questions in natural language
-Answers generated using LLM
+* Context-based answers using LLM
-Efficient semantic search using embeddings
+* Uses embeddings for semantic search
-Persistent vector database using ChromaDB
-Simple Streamlit UI
+* Streamlit user interface
+* Fast and efficient retrieval

 ---